Harley Quinn (DC Extended Universe): Breakup with Joker and "emancipation"

-Re-incarceration and Corto Maltese mission
+Reincarceration and Corto Maltese mission

-Some time after being re-incarcerated at Belle Reve for crashing her car into a bank, due to anger issues, Harley is sent with other inmates from Belle Reve penitentiary to the South American island nation of Corto Maltese after the government is overthrown by an anti-American regime.
-Under orders from Amanda Waller, the squad is tasked with destroying Jötunheim, a Nazi-era laboratory that holds a secretive experiment known as "Project Starfish".
-The team, led once again by Colonel Rick Flag and consisting of Harley, Captain Boomerang, Brian Durlin / Savant (Michael Rooker), Richard "Dick" Hertz / Blackguard (Pete Davidson), Gunter Braun / Javelin (Flula Borg), Cory Pitzner / T.D.K.
-(The Detachable Kid) (Nathan Fillion), Mongal (Mayling Ng), and Weasel (Sean Gunn), is almost entirely wiped out by the Corto Maltese military upon landing, which Blackguard had deceived the team by selling them to the military after he contacted and made a deal with them by warned them of the team's arrival but, despite the deal, the military had still killed Blackguard too, leaving her, Flag, T.D.K. (who’s in high critical condition after his detachable arms had been shotted), and Weasel (which the latter was fought to be drowned when the team arrived on the country's shore but revealed to be only unconscious for the rest of the story until the end of the movie as he awakens and goes elsewhere to parts unknown) as the sole survivors, and Harley is taken prisoner by the current Corto Maltese government, who are plotting to use Project Starfish against other nations.
-She is courted by the new Corto Maltese dictator, Silvio Luna (Juan Diego Botto), who admires her "resistance to the American regime".
+Some time after being re-incarcerated at Belle Reve penitentiary for crashing her car into a bank due to road rage, Harley is sent with other inmates from Belle Reve to the South American island nation of Corto Maltese after its government is overthrown by an anti-American regime.
+Under orders from Amanda Waller, in exchange for shortened sentences, the squad is tasked with destroying Jötunheim, a local Nazi-era research facility tower that holds a secretive experiment known as "Project Starfish", which the new regime plans to weaponize it against other nations.
+The team, led once again by Colonel Rick Flag Jr. and consisting of Harley, Captain Boomerang, Brian Durlin / Savant (Michael Rooker), Richard "Dick" Hertz / Blackguard (Pete Davidson), Gunter Braun / Javelin (Flula Borg), Cory Pitzner / T.D.K.
+(Nathan Fillion), Mongal (Mayling Ng) and "John Doe" / Weasel (Sean Gunn), is almost entirely wiped out by the Corto Maltesean military upon landing, and Harley is taken prisoner by the local government.
+She is courted by the current Corto Maltesean dictator, Silvio Luna (Juan Diego Botto), who admires her "resistance to the American regime".
 Harley spends a romantic day with Luna and agrees to marry him, but after he reveals his intention to use Project Starfish to punish political dissidents, Harley, still haunted by her past dating mistakes and considering his willingness to kill children a "red flag", kills him.
-She is then put back into custody and tortured.
+She is then put back into custody and tortured for interrogation.